Martingale Representation in the Enlargement of the Filtration Generated by a Point Process: Martingale Representation

-(1) $M,N\in\Hscr\p2(\Gbb)$, that is, $\Fbb\p M$ and $\Fbb\p N$ are both immersed in $\Gbb$. \ In the setting of point processes, Theorem \ref{thm:wrp.srp} generalizes \cite[Theorem 4.5]{CT16} since we do not assume the double immersion of $\Fbb$ and $\Hbb$ in $\Gbb$, hence, $X-X\p{p,\Fbb}$ and $H-H\p{p,\Hbb}$ will not be, in general, $\Gbb$-local martingales.
-Moreover, we do not assume that the $\Gbb$-local martingales $M=X-X\p{p,\Gbb}$ and $N=H-H\p{p,\Gbb}$ are orthogonal in $\Gbb$, nor the triviality of $\Fscr_0$ and, nevertheless, we show that the PRP propagates to $\Gbb$.
-Notice that the main idea here is to use the special structure of the process $X$ and $H$ which ensures that, independently of the filtration, they can be always compensated to local martingales.
+In the setting of point processes, Theorem \ref{thm:wrp.srp} generalizes \cite[Theorem 4.5]{CT16} since we do not make the very strong assumptions that $\ol X\p{\Fbb}$ and $\ol H\p{\Hbb}$ remain $\Gbb$-local martingales and that they are orthogonal in $\Gbb$.
+Moreover, we do not require the triviality of $\Fscr_0$ and, nevertheless, we show that the PRP propagates to $\Gbb$.

-\item In \cite[Theorem 5.3]{DT19} it was shown that if $X$ is an $\Rbb\p d$-dimensional semimartingale possessing the weak representation property with respect to a filtration $\Fbb$ and $\Gbb$ is the progressive enlargement of $\Fbb$ by a random time $\tau$ such that $\Fbb$ is immersed in $\Gbb$ and $\tau$ avoids $\Fbb$ stopping times, that is, $\Pbb[\tau=\sig<+\infty]=0$, for every $\Fbb$-stopping time $\sig$, then the semimartingale $(X,H)$ possesses the weak representation property with respect to $\Gbb$, where $H=1_{\lsi\tau,+\infty)}$ (see \cite[Definition 3.1]{DT19}).
-Theorem \ref{thm:wrp.srp} above generalizes \cite[Theorem 5.3]{DT19} because, in the special case in which $H=1_{\lsi\tau,+\infty)}$ and $X$ is a point process, it shows that the weak representation property propagates to $\Gbb$, without any further assumption on $\tau$.
+\item In Di Tella \cite[Theorem 5.3]{DT19} an $\Rbb\p d$-dimensional semimartingale $X$ possessing the WRP with respect to a filtration $\Fbb$ is considered.
+The filtration $\Fbb$ is enlarged progressively to $\Gbb$ by a random time $\tau$ avoiding $\Fbb$ stopping times and such that $\Fbb$ is immersed in $\Gbb$.
+Then it is shown that the semimartingale $(X,H)$ possesses the WRP with respect to $\Gbb$, where $H=1_{\lsi\tau,+\infty\lsi}$ (see \cite[Definition 3.1]{DT19}).
+Theorem \ref{thm:wrp.srp} above generalizes \cite[Theorem 5.3]{DT19} because, in the special case of a point process $X$ and $H=1_{\lsi\tau,+\infty\lsi}$, it shows that the weak representation property propagates to $\Gbb$, without any further assumption on $\tau$.

-\item In \cite{AJR18} Aksamit, Jeanblanc and Rutkowski considered the case of a Poisson process $X$ with respect to $\Xbb$ and enlarged $\Xbb$ progressively by a random time $\tau$.
+\item In \cite{AJR18}, Aksamit, Jeanblanc and Rutkowski considered the case of a Poisson process $X$ with respect to $\Xbb$ and enlarged $\Xbb$ progressively by a random time $\tau$.
 They obtained a predictable representation result for a particular class of $\Gbb$-martingales stopped at $\tau$.
-Theorem \ref{thm:wrp.srp} generalizes the results of \cite{AJR18} first because $\Xbb$ is generated by an arbitrary point process, it is initially enlarged to $\Fbb$ and then progressively enlarged by a whole process $H$ and not only by a random time.
-Second because we obtain a predictable representation result which is valid for every $\Gbb$-local martingale and not only for $\Gbb$-local martingales stopped at $\tau$.
+Theorem \ref{thm:wrp.srp} generalizes the results of \cite{AJR18} because we obtain a predictable representation result which is valid for every $\Gbb$-local martingale and not only for a special class of $\Gbb$-local martingales stopped at $\tau$: In other words, our martingale representation theorem goes \textit{beyond} $\tau$.
+Therefore, we get as a by-product a martingale representation theorem for \emph{all} $\Gbb$-martingales stopped at $\tau$ (see \S\ref{subs:enl.rt}) and not only for a particular class.
+We also stress that the proofs exhibited in the present paper are more elementary and direct than those given in \cite{AJR18}.